emmacregan/emmacregan.github.io/about.md

 permalink: /about/
 ---

-This is a page about kitties!
+This is a page about me!
+More to come soon.